-Admiral Jellicoe and Vice-Admiral Beatty led the British fleet into the Battle of Jutland, and fourteen British warships sunk during the battle are now designated as protected places under the Protection of Military Remains Act 1986.
-These wrecks were surveyed by the Royal Navy last summer.
+Admiral Jellicoe and Vice-Admiral Beatty led the British fleet into the Battle of Jutland.
+14 British warships sunk during the battle are now designated as protected places under the Protection of Military Remains Act 1986.
+These wrecks were surveyed by the Royal Navy in 2015.

 HMS Monarch scored several hits to the German fleet at the Battle of Jutland, with no damage in return.

-After being decommissioned in 1922, Monarch was towed out to the English Channel to be used as a target ship.
+After being decommissioned in 1922, Monarch was towed out to the English Channel as a target ship.
 She was sunk off the Isles of Scilly in 1925, some 33 nautical miles outside English territorial waters, after being used as a gunnery target by ships and aircraft.

-Nottingham was to survive the battle only to be later torpedoed and sunk by U-52 in the North Sea on 18 August 1916, 65 nautical miles north-east of Whitby.
+Nottingham was to survive the battle only to be torpedoed and sunk by U-52 in the North Sea on 18 August 1916, 65 nautical miles northeast of Whitby.